 A site from Switzerland (Google will translate from German into English for you) offering extensive, publicly accessible documentation on the subject of fasting for death.
 From palliacura, a non-profit foundation based in Zurich.

-A trove of scholarly VSED resources and materials, through the lens of Bioethics, Health Law, and Patient Rights, with some international perspective as well:
+From Thaddeus Pope, a trove of scholarly VSED resources and materials, through the lens of Bioethics, Health Law, and Patient Rights, with some international perspective as well:

 Patient's Rights Council: VSED FAQ PDF